Frequently Asked Questions

 The Community Family (TCF) was originally established in 1978 to provide a lower-cost, high-quality alternative to nursing home care for older adults facing daily challenges with their health.
 TCF keeps elders in their own homes and communities as independently as possible.
 TCF is a community-based nonprofit organization that provides individualized, adult day health services to frail elders, adults with disabilities, and those with Alzheimer’s disease or other memory disorders at its three state-of-the-art centers in Everett, Medford and Lowell.

 What is an adult day health program?

 Adult day health care is a structured program of health and supportive services designed to meet the individual needs of adults who need medical monitoring, supervision, personal assistance and socialization.
 It is provide in a facility where adults attend on a planned basis to receive the care they need.
 The Community Family owns three modern and beautiful adult day health centers.

 What services do you provide?

 TCF provides a variety of adult day health services, including nursing care, activities, nutrition, social work, assistance with activities of daily living, and much more.
 TCF is one of the few non-profit organizations that focus exclusively on adult day health services.
-Our Medford and Lowell centers work with individuals with memory loss and the Medford center is one of the few Alzheimer’s-specific, adult day health programs in Massachusetts.
+Both our Medford and Lowell centers work with individuals with memory loss and the Medford center is one of the few Alzheimer’s-specific adult day health programs in Massachusetts.
 In fact, TCF was the first provider of specialized Alzheimer’s day health care in the state.